GeekMasher/geekmasher.dev/content/pages/events/security-meetups.md

 ---
-title: "Security Meetups/Conferences"
+title: "Security Meetups"
 template: "page"
 ---

+## Meetups

 One of the things I love doing in the evenings is going to meetups and annually to conferences so here is the list I have on security focused events.

-## Meetups (Monthly/Quarterly events)

 ### London, UK